Sleepypiggi/Work_Notes/docs/1_PRODUCTS/0_TERM_LIFE.md

     From an ROI perspective, a ROP feature is actually **loss to the policyholder** as they could have earned interest on the amount had they not paid the premiums in first place.

+Life insurance is bought in the unfortunate event that the insured dies during the coverage period.
+ROP is bought in case the insured survives the coverage period.
+Thus, ROP as a feature is trying to cover both sides of the mortality-longevity risk.
+However, if longevity risk is the concern, then it is much better to purchase a **product that specializes in it rather than ROP**.

 ## **Guaranteed Convertability**

 Term plans can also offer the option to convert the term policy into **any type of whole life policy** within a specified time frame.
 The conversion is guaranteed, **regardless of the health** of the insured at the time of conversion.